jan-por/cutpoint/README.md

-The next plot (Figure 4) illustrates another example of a biomarker from another dataset, identifying two possible cutpoint combinations.
+The next plot (Figure 4) illustrates another example of a biomarker from another virtual dataset, identifying two possible cutpoint combinations.
 The AIC values differ only slightly (3558.3 vs 3558.2).
 From a statistical point of view, both cutpoint combinations may be acceptable.
 However, perhaps one of the two options is more reasonable from a scientific perspective.
 Therefore, it is beneficial to utilise the output in the console and examine the plots.

 <figure>